-Allied Health Assistants
+Allied Health Assistants and Delegation

 Allied health assistants are valued members of the multidisciplinary team and work under the supervision and delegation of allied health professionals.
 They contribute to service delivery through supporting the provision of allied health care delivered to either individuals or through group sessions.

 The Certificate IV in Allied Health Assistance has been identified as the qualification best aligned to allied health assistant roles within Queensland Health.
 This qualification underpins local training to ensure assistants are able to meet individual service needs.

 The Office of the Chief Allied Health Officer (OCAHO) has developed, or commissioned development of, a number of resources to guide and support the implementation of safe and effective delegation practice in Queensland Health teams.

 Allied Health Assistant Framework